bartjanssens92/ackr/README.md

 ## ToDo

 - Improve logging.
-- Add alertmanager support ( already showing in the interface but no silence function yet ).
-- Add support for hosts.
 - Add scheduling downtime option.

 ## Done

 - Add toggle to show only services the user gets notification for.
 - Fix bug where users are shown a "internal server error" if they have logged in on a different device.
+- Add multi-backend support.
-- Add multi-backend support
+- Add support for hosts.
+- Add alertmanager support.